This article was originally published on 31.08.2018, but we last updated it on 09.10.2019. We felt it could be more useful and comprehensive.

 But there are ways for young drivers to get cheaper car insurance.
 They can:

 The car you drive can make your insurance premiums higher.
 Faster or more expensive cars tend to cost more.
+High-performance cars with big engines tend to cost more.
 Cars with lots of safety features tend to cost less.

 Cars are categorised within different groups for insurance purposes.
 Depending on what group your car falls into, you could see a big jump in your insurance premiums.

 You can check your car's insurance group for free.